betterscientificsoftware/bssw.io/Articles/Blog/2024-11-s3c-metrics.md

 ### Author bios

-Addi Malviya-Thakur is the Group Leader for the Software Engineering Group in the Computer Science and Mathematics Division’s Advanced Computing Systems Research Section at the Oak Ridge National Laboratory.
+Addi Malviya-Thakur is the group leader for the Software Engineering Group in the Computer Science and Mathematics Division’s Advanced Computing Systems Research Section at Oak Ridge National Laboratory (ORNL).
 Her research interests include scientific software for experimental and observational facilities, interconnected science and federated systems, research software engineering, operational workflows, software analytics, software frameworks, and ecosystems for science.

-Gregory R. Watson is the group leader for the Application Engineering group in the Computer Science and Mathematics Division at Oak Ridge National Laboratory (ORNL).
+Gregory R. Watson is the group leader for the Application Engineering group in the Computer Science and Mathematics Division at ORNL.
 His research interests include programming tools and development environments for high-performance and scientific computing, software engineering practices, reproducibility, and education and training for scientists.

 <!---
 Publish: yes